 Dr Danie Morkel completed his undergraduate studies in medicine (MBChB) at the University of Stellenbosch in 1984.
-After intern year and national conscription, under Dr Abe Lambrechts, he worked in the Anaesthetic Department at Tygerberg Hospital whilst passing the Diploma in Anaesthetics.
-He then worked as a Senior House Officer at Newmarket General Hospital, in the Department of Orthopaedic Surgery headed by pioneer Endoscopic Knee Surgeon, Mr David Dandy, Shoulder surgeon, Mr Chris Constant, and Hip surgeon, Mr Richard Villar.
-He enrolled in the University of Stellenbosch Orthopaedic Surgery training program and qualified as an Orthopaedic Surgeon in 1995 and holds both the MMed (Orth) (cum laude) degree from the University of Stellenbosch and the FCS Orth(SA) qualification from the College of Orthopaedic Surgeons of South Africa.
+After his intern year and national conscription, under Dr Abe Lambrechts, he worked in the Anaesthetic Department at Tygerberg Hospital whilst passing the Diploma in Anaesthetics.
+He then worked as a Senior House Officer at Newmarket General Hospital, in the Department of Orthopaedic Surgery headed by pioneer Arthroscopic Knee Surgeon, Mr David Dandy, Shoulder surgeon, Mr Chris Constant, and Hip surgeon, Mr Richard Villar.
+After enrolling at the University of Stellenbosch's Orthopaedic Surgery training program and qualifying as an Orthopaedic Surgeon in 1995, he holds both the MMed (Orth) (cum laude) degree from the University of Stellenbosch and the FCS Orth(SA) qualification from the College of Orthopaedic Surgeons of South Africa.
 The Orthopaedic program at Stellenbosch University Medical School was chaired by Prof Gert Vlok and Jimmy Wade with opportunities to work with Dr Antoon de Klerk, Spike Erasmus and Dr Joe de Beer, leading South African Orthopaedic Surgeons.

 He is fully registered with the Health Professions Council of South Africa.

-His practice is located at the Vergelegen Mediclinic which is equipped with state of the art surgical and diagnostic equipment and is on a par with international standards.
+His practice is located at the Mediclinic Vergelegen which is equipped with state of the art surgical and diagnostic equipment and is on a par with international standards of Orthopaedic Surgery.
 Friendly and efficient staff will deal with all administrative and financial queries.

 He is affiliated and a member of the following Professional Societies: